aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 ---
-description: Understand the scope and binding context
+description: Understand the scope and binding context.
 ---

 # Scope and context

-You might have noticed these words Scope, binding context, and override context in other places in the documentation.
+You might have noticed these words "Scope", "binding context", and "override context" in other places in the documentation or while working with Aurelia in general.
 Although you can go a long way without even understanding what these are (Aurelia is cool that way), these are some (of many) powerful concepts those are essential when you need to deal with the lower level Aurelia2 API.
 This section explains what these terms mean.